 India to Introduce Biometric E-Passports by May 2025 — The Era of Trouble-Free Travel

-If you’ve ever waited in a seemingly endless immigration line after a long-haul flight, You’ll appreciate this news—India is on the brink of a major travel upgrade.
-Beginning May 2025, the Indian government will roll out biometric e-passports nationwide, aiming to modernize international travel and bring it on par with global standards.
+If you’ve ever waited in a seemingly endless immigration line after a long-haul flight, you’ll appreciate this news—India is on the brink of a major travel upgrade.
+Beginning in May 2025, the Indian government will roll out biometric e-passports nationwide, aiming to modernise international travel and bring it in line with global standards.

-This cutting-edge document is not just a fleeting flicker of trendy technology—it also enables safer security, faster airport processing, and an easier journey to India’s millions of passport-holders.
+This cutting-edge document is not just a fleeting trend—it also enables safer security, faster airport processing, and an easier journey for India’s millions of passport holders.
 In the following pages, we’ll explain what’s new, why you should be interested, and what you can expect when you apply.

 What Is a Biometric E-Passport

 I.e., your biometric e-passport is essentially your normal passport with a glimpse of future technology.
-It holds a small electronic microchip in the inside front cover.
+It contains a small electronic microchip inside the front cover.
 The chip is not visible to the human eye and is pre-loaded: it holds your data and biometric data—e.g., your picture, fingerprints, and facial characteristics.

 Everything that is being printed is digitally signed in such a way that it would practically be physically impossible to forge, duplicate, or tamper with.
-The e-passports are already implemented in nations like the USA, UK, Germany, and Singapore.
-India will also be joining this very soon, thereby completely altering the entire experience of the traveling Indians to a great extent.
+The e-passports have already been implemented in nations such as the USA, UK, Germany, and Singapore.
+India will also be joining soon, thereby significantly altering the travel experience to a great extent.

 What Makes the E-Passport Different?